zalando/skipper/docs/reference/scripts.md

 * `url_query` - (read/write) request URL query parameter table, similar to header table but returns `nil` for missing keys
 * `url_raw_query` - (read/write) encoded request URL query values, without '?' as string
 * `cookie` - (read only) request cookie table, similar to header table but returns `nil` for missing keys
+* `encoded_body` - (read only) request payload as a base64 decoded string, returns `nil` if there was no request body, e.g. "GET" requests

 ## Other response fields